 Winnie Cheung | b.
 1975

 Composer and pianist Winnie Cheung was born and raised in Hong Kong.
-Ms. Cheung’s works have received numerous awards, including the Brian M. Israel Prize, the Olga and Paul Menn Foundation Prize, and the Louis Lane Prize.
-Her compositions have been premiered by the Society for New Music and the Eastman Musica Nova Composers Project.
-She holds a Bachelor of Music degree from the University of Chicago and is currently a second year D.M.A.
+Her works have received numerous awards, including the Brian M. Israel Prize, the Olga and Paul Menn Foundation Prize, and the Louis Lane Prize.
+Ms. Cheung’s compositions have been premiered by the Society for New Music and the Eastman Musica Nova Composers Project.
+She holds a Bachelor of Music degree from the University of Chicago and is currently a third year D.M.A.
 Composition student at the Eastman School of Music.

 Rebecca Clarke | 1886-1979

-English-born composer Rebecca Clarke began composing at the age of sixteen and was the first woman composer to win the celebrated Mendelssohn Scholarship at the Royal Academy of Music.
+English-born composer Rebecca Clarke began composing at age sixteen and was the first woman composer to win the celebrated Mendelssohn Scholarship at the Royal Academy of Music.
 An accomplished violist, she played chamber music with Hess, Casals, Thibaud, Szell, Rubinstein, Schnabel, Monteux and Grainger, among others.
-As a soloist, Clarke performed throughout Great Britain, Europe, and America, and in 1923, toured around the world.
 Her oeuvre includes fifty-eight vocal works and twenty-four instrumental works.